daniel-ethridge/daniel-ethridge.github.io/_projects/gtri.md

 During my first year with GTRI, I worked on a project aimed at classifying vehicles based soley on their engine sounds.
 We used Python exclusively for this project.
 My tasks included:

-* Researchint music information retrieval techniques to learn what potential methodologies might be.
+* Researching music information retrieval techniques to learn about potential methodologies to use.
-* Researching into various machine learning architectures such as support vector machines and convolutional neural networks.
+* Research into various machine learning architectures such as support vector machines and convolutional neural networks.
 * Implementing a modular and configurable audio processing pipeline in Python.
 * Implementing a variational autoencoder to experiement with sound generation.